Commercial Excellence Consortium

 Achieving Breakthrough Results in Transformation, Bain

-The design: Mindset → Skillset → Toolset
+The redesign: Mindset → Skillset → Toolset.

 Why it dissolves passive resistance